Humoiww/BDCC_NanoRevolution_MOD/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.
-There's usually two kinds of bugs, please specific which kind of bug you meet: program bug:
+There are usually two kinds of bugs, please mention which kind of bug you meet: program bug:
 The game accidentally crash/not behave normal in some condition.

 story bug:
-Some plot in this mod is not logically correct, possible out of character.
+a plot (or plots) in this mod is not logically correct, possible out of character.
 If you meet this, please clarify why you think this is not correct.
-If you think some stories are just too sucks and you don't like it, please choose feature request to report.
+If you think some stories are just too sucks `:(` and you don't like it, please choose feature request to report.
 Thanks owo!

 **To Reproduce**
 Just clarify how do you trigger this bug.